Diocese of Savannah: Sexual abuse

 In 2004, the Diocese of Savannah reported that it had paid a total of $50,000 to 12 people who accused six diocesan priests of sexually abusing them.
-One of these priests, Reverend Wayland Brown, had been sentenced in 2003 to ten years in prison in Maryland for molesting two boys there.
-He was laicized by the Vatican in 2004.
+One of these priests, Wayland Brown, had been sentenced in 2003 to ten years in prison in Maryland for molesting two boys.
+He was laicized in 2004.

 In 2009, the diocese agreed to a $4.24 million lawsuit settlement with Allan Ranta, another victim of sexual abuse by Brown.

-Bishop Boland released this statement:I am sorry for all the pain and suffering experienced by Mr. Ranta and my prayers go out not only to him, but to all victims of child sexual abuse that each may find the healing they seek.The diocese reached a settlement in 2016 of $4.5 million to a man who accused Brown of sexually abusing him in the 1980s.
+The diocese reached a settlement in 2016 of $4.5 million to a man who accused Brown of sexually abusing him in the 1980s.
 Authorities could not criminally charge Brown with this offense due to the Georgia statute of limitations.
 On November 12, 2018, Bishop Hartmayer released a list of 16 clergy from the diocese with credible accusations of sexual abuse of minors.
 When Georgia Attorney General Christopher M. Carr announced an investigation in May 2019 into sexual abuse claims against Catholic clergy in Georgia, Hartmayer pledged the full support of the diocese.

 Brown pleaded guilty in South Carolina in 2018 to six counts of criminal sexual conduct with a minor, second degree and three counts of criminal sexual conduct with a minor, first degree.
-His victims were two boys Allan Ranta and Chris Templeton.
-Brown, then at St. James Catholic Church in Savannah, first raped Ranta in 1978 when the boy was nine years old; the abuse lasted for a year.
-After unrelated abuse allegations surfaced, the diocese sent Brown for treatment, then returned him to St. James.
-In 1987, Brown raped Templeton 50 times.

-Brown and the victims were residing in Georgia at the time, which did not allow prosecution for sex crimes that far in the past.
-However, since Brown had driven the boys to South Carolina several times and committed crimes there, he could be prosecuted under South Carolina law.
 Brown was sentenced to 20 years in prison.
 He died in prison in 2019.

-In 2020, Bishop Parkes and the diocese were sued by William Fred Baker Jr. Baker claimed that the diocese knew that Brown was molesting him in 1987 and 1988 when he was a 10-year-old attending St. James Catholic School.

 The Prosecuting Attorneys’ Council of Georgia in March 2023 released a report that identified seven diocesan priests and eight religious order priests in the diocese as having credible accusations of sexual abuse of minors.